Collecting the Sailor Moon CCG: The Definitive Guide to an Unexpectedly Difficult Task (UPDATED June 2024)

 Speaking of history, I feel I should take the final portion of this article to state my opinion on certain unverified Sailor Moon CCG rumors, based on my research.
 In particular, I have two items I feel pretty confident about:

 1. I have read rumors that other promo cards exist, possibly distributed in "IN"Power!@#$%^ or even a later issue of Canadian Sports Collector.
 Personally, I can't imagine this is true.
 I have "IN"Power! issue 11 from March of 2001, so I guess it would have just barely still been in print at the time of the second wave of magazine promo cards (for Past & Future), but I haven't seen any indication whatsoever that the rapidly fading magazine was provided another one.
 As for Canadian Sports Collector...I cannot rule anything out, but I also cannot believe that multiple people obtained copies of Four Face but no one has ever obtained the later promo.
 Could another magazine have had a promo?
 Sure, theoretically, but again, do you mean to tell me that no one has identified that in over twenty years?
 I don't buy it.
 I firmly believe every single Sailor Moon CCG card that was printed in any significant number has been at least identified.
-Which leads to my second, and possible more controversial, statement:
+Which leads to my second, and possibly more controversial, statement:

 2. I do not believe that checklist cards for the character theme decks from Premiere Edition exist.
 This runs contrary to everything I have read or discussed; everyone seems to take it for granted that the Sailor Moon, Mars, Jupiter, etc. decks from Premiere Edition all have accompanying checklist cards.
 Oddly, however, no one seems to have copies of these checklist cards.
 Oh sure, they have the checklist cards that came with the two-player set from Premiere Edition, or the checklists that came with the Past & Future decks, or even the two hard-to-find ones referencing the cards in the Past & Future set itself, but they do not have the checklist cards detailing the contents of the non-two-player theme decks from Premiere Edition.
 I've even heard it said that these checklist cards are so common that no one has bothered collecting them.